Vicious Rumors: Rotating more members and recent events (2013–present)

 In May 2017 the band announced a new line up with the return of vocalist Brian Allen and guitarist Gunnar DüGrey replacing Holleman and Rasmussen respectively.
 This lineup of Vicious Rumors performed several live dates in Europe, as well as the US (California) in the summer of 2017.

 In 2018 and 2019, the band celebrated the 30th anniversary of Digital Dictator with a world tour and a new line up.
 Nick Courtney was announced as replacement for the again departing Brian Allen on vocals, and Cody Green stepped in on bass for Tilen Hudrap.
 The touring is intense in US and Europe.
 In spring 2019, again at Keep It True Festival, Vicious Rumors held a special set with guest Kevin Albert on vocals.
 In 2020, a new album, Celebration Decay, was released which saw the studio debut of both DuGrey and Courtney.
 Guests on the record are Greg Christian on bass and Cody Green on guitars, while the band's new live bassist was the Swedish Robin Utbult.

 In July 2022, the band announced that former Metal Church vocalist Ronny Munroe had joined the band.
 On July 24, 2023, Munroe announced his departure for medical reasons.
 He would be replaced with Brian Allen once again.
 The band tours once again worldwide, including the long awaited return to Japan.
 Longest standing member beside Geoff Thorpe, drummer Larry Howe, suddenly announces his departure from the band in May, 2024.
 For the following gigs is replaced by Gunnar Coston from the band Wicked.
 One month later also singer Brian Allen and guitarist Gunnar DuGrey step out from Vicious Rumors.
 Larry Howe anyway returns behind the drumkit very soon, while a new guitarist is found in Denver Cooper.
 Brian "Chalice" Betterton is announced as new vocalist.

-Vicious Rumors' first studio album in five years, The Devil's Asylum, is due for release on August 29, 2025.
+Vicious Rumors' first studio album in five years, The Devil's Asylum, was released on August 29, 2025.
+On April 20, 2025, Howe exited the band.